physicslov/Customer-Churn-Prediction/README.md

 # 📉 Customer Churn Prediction

-This project is focused on predicting customer churn using machine learning.
+This project is focused on predicting customer churn using Deep learning.
 The goal is to identify customers who are likely to leave a company's services based on various demographic and behavioral features.

 ---